jmfrancois/jmfrancois.github.io/_posts/2008-01-09-en-install-eclipse-europa.md

 <!-- https://toutpt.wordpress.com/page/3/ -->

-Hi there, I have spent long time tring install my eclipse this week...
+Hi there, I have spent a long time trying to install Eclipse this week.
 So I want to keep a log of this work.
-Here is it, a list of modules named with correct versions (that are working together).
+Here it is: a list of modules with their correct versions (that are working together).

-* eclipse 3.3.1.1 (needeed for sure)
+* eclipse 3.3.1.1 (needed for sure)
 * acceleo-runtime-2.1.1
 * mdt-uml2-SDK-2.1.1 (uml2 support)
 * emf-sdo-xsd-SDK-2.3.1.zip (modeling framework)